TristanvanLeeuwen/IP_and_Im_Lectures/image_processing.md

 In the discrete case it is important to choose $\epsilon$ adequately dependent on the underlying grid size.
 If $\epsilon$ is too small no effective smoothing can be expected.

-In practice local smoothing methods actually reduce the noise, however there is also a potential problem of such filters, namely oversmoothing.
+In practice local smoothing methods actually reduce the noise, however there is also a potential problem of such filters, namely over smoothing.
 In particular this affects edges, since at an edge the assumption having locally similar gray values is mostly violated.
-For example, if we think of a black-white edge, local grayvalues will be averaged to gray at the edge.
-In this way the edge (discontinuity) is getting averaged to a continuous transition of grayvalues, which as a result looks like an optically blurred edge.
+For example, if we think of a black-white edge, local gray values will be averaged to gray at the edge.
+In this way the edge (discontinuity) is getting averaged to a continuous transition of gray values, which as a result looks like an optically blurred edge.

 ### Special local filter and additive noise
 For further understanding we consider the discrete case and the special local filter of the form